step-security-bot/zowe-cli/CONTRIBUTING.md

     ```typescript
     import { ZosmfRestClient } from   "../../../rest/src/ZosmfRestClient";
      ```
-- Make classes small, logical pieces (e.g. instead of 1 `Jobs` class to hold all Job's APIs, we have `GetJobs`, `SubmitJobs`, `DeleteJobs`, etc...)
+- Make classes small, logical pieces (e.g. instead of 1 `Jobs` class to hold all Job's APIs, we have `GetJobs`, `SubmitJobs`, `DeleteJobs`, etc...).
 - Within a package's `src` folder we:
   - Create an `api` folder that will export for programmatic use by other Node apps and by [commands](/docs/CommandFormatStandards.md).
-  - Create a `cli` folder that will contain command definitions
+  - Create a `cli` folder that will contain command definitions.

 ## Changelog Update Guidelines